allegheny-college-cmpsc-100-fall-2023/3D-Canvas/README.md

 When you are ready, you will add a link to your trinket to the LINK.md file.
 There's no requiremetn to update LINK.md before the deadline, but if you want to run the autograder intermitently, you can do so by updating the file.

-Note that a new autograde will run when I update the assignment next week.
-This will lead to a build fail because there will be new grading parameters I haven't outlined yet i.e. please ignore this build fail.
-If Github notifcations are stressing you out, you are welcome to [silence them](https://docs.github.com/en/account-and-profile/managing-subscriptions-and-notifications-on-github/setting-up-notifications/configuring-notifications).

 Helpful References from the Syllabus